 The provisions of the Trust require that the Trustees apportion income and gains (and losses) between each Pre-paid Sum on a regular basis at their discretion.
-However, the Trustees are required to act under the recommendation of the Actuary in making any such apportionment.
+The Trustees act based on considered information provided by the Actuaries, the Auditors and the Fund Managers.